kraemer-lab/GRAPEVNE/docs/getting_started/modules.md

 them to be dynamically interfaced with one another.
 They can also contain meta-data that extends their functionality.

-## Are my existing Snakemake workflows useable as PhyloFlow Modules?
+## Are my existing Snakemake workflows useable as GRAPEVNE Modules?

 Mostly.
 In order to allow dynamic connectivity, modules require input and output locations to conform to specific configuration keys (which you may subsequently